Belize Barrier Reef Reserve System

 Outside site

-A number of Petroleum Sharing Agreements (PSA) in the marine areas used to overlap or be adjacent to the property (UNESCO and IUCN, 2013).
-An indefinite moratorium on petroleum operations within the limits of the marine zone of Belize was enacted (State Party of Belize, 2018).
+A number of Petroleum Sharing Agreements (PSA) in the marine areas formerly overlapped or were adjacent to the property (UNESCO and IUCN, 2013).
+An indefinite moratorium on petroleum operations within the limits of the marine zone of Belize was enacted (State Party of Belize, 2018) and remains in place.

 Mostly Effective